csc301-2025-s/jobba/README.md

 ## How to use Jobba:
 - To run this app, click on the following link: [Visit Jobba](https://jobba.onrender.com/)
 - The homepage will load, displaying an overview of Jobba and its functionalities.
-Locate the navigation bar at the top of the homepage and click the “Login to Google” button to initiate the authentication.
+Locate the **navigation bar** at the top of the homepage and click the “**Login to Google**” button to initiate the authentication.
 - The website will redirect you to a Gmail page where you should enter the email credentials from which you want the analysis.
-- If a security warning appears stating that the app is not verified, click "Continue" to proceed.
+- If a security warning appears stating that the app is not verified, click **Continue** to proceed.
 - If prompted, check the permission box to allow Jobba to access relevant email data.
 - After authentication, you will be redirected to a processing page while the application scans your inbox.
 - Once the process is complete, you will be taken to the success page.